isotopp/isotopp.github.io/content/posts/2022-06-03-rolling-back.md

 That would be a lot of value added for little effort.

+## Privileges change, making downgrades harder for some

+It is important to be aware that the new dynamic permission system in MySQL 8 makes it easy to add new privileges over time.
+The result is that privileges now change more rapidly.

+When you dump and reload (or downgrade a binary datadir), there is no mechanism currently to handle this safely.

+For example, 8.0.28 might add `AUDIT_ABORT_EXEMPT`, and downgrading this in any way to 8.0.27 requires some `sed` artistics in the dump or other kludgery, because 8.0.27 won't overlook the privilege names it does not know anything about.
+Clearly, here is a tooling gap.

 # TL;DR

 Databases are where the state is kept.